LEGAL

 • (c) hourly fees for work performed by Agency or Agency’s agents as of the date of termination, whichever is greater; and Client shall pay all Expenses, fees, out of pockets together with any Additional Costs incurred through and up to, the date of cancellation.

-• 11.3.
-Termination by Client: In the event of termination for convenience by Client, Client shall pay in addition to the above an early termination fee equal to 10% of the total project fee, Schedule A shall not be effective, and Client shall not have rights to use Deliverables except upon written consent from Agency provided after such termination.
+• Non retainer work: In addition to 11.2 payment, an early termination fee equal to 10% of the total project fee, Schedule A shall not be effective, and Client shall not have rights to use Deliverables except upon written consent from Agency provided after such termination.
 In the event of termination for convenience by Agency or for cause by Client, and upon full payment of compensation as provided herein, Agency grants to Client such right and title as provided for in Schedule A of this Agreement with respect to those Deliverables provided to, and accepted by Client as of the date of termination.

 • 11.4.
 Upon expiration or termination of this Agreement: (a) each party shall return or, at the disclosing party’s request, destroy the Confidential Information of the other party, and (b) other than as provided herein, all rights and obligations of each party under this Agreement, exclusive of the Services, shall survive.